catalogfi/garden.js/docs/docs/cookbook/CliToolWithGardenSdk.md

 # CLI tool with Garden SDK

 :::note
 This guide is provided as an example to help you get accustomed to using the Garden SDK.
 It is not intended to serve as a standard for creating CLI tools with the Garden SDK.
 A proper tool will take into consideration many best practices and optimizations.
 In the example below, we have cut a lot of corners for simplicity.
+Full code is available here [Swapper CLI](https://github.com/gardenfi/swapper-cli).
 :::

 # Introduction